20akshay00/godot-wii-input/README.md

 > **Supported Platforms:** Windows & Linux with **Godot 4.4+**

 **GDWiiInput** is a Godot interface for communication with the Wii remote and its accessories, powered by [Wiiuse](https://github.com/wiiuse/wiiuse).
-Contributions are welcome!

 [![][docs-stable-img]][docs-stable-url] [![][asset-lib-img]][asset-lib-url] [![][gadget-img]][gadget-url]